samglish/ManInTheMiddle/README.md

 | **DHCP Spoofing**         | Bettercap, Yersinia                      | Provide fake gateway/DNS via DHCP      | Prevented in secure switch configs      |

 ---

+`Reminder`: These techniques are intended for educational or authorized security assessments only.
+The goal is to improve security, not to exploit systems maliciously.